surajaswal29/surajaswal29/README.md

 <h2>About Me</h2>
 I am a passionate learner and MERN Stack and PHP Developer.
 I love working with React, JavaScript, Node.js, PHP.
-I truly believe that learning never stops.
+I believe that the pursuit of knowledge is a lifelong journey, and I am always eager to explore new concepts, frameworks, and methodologies.

 </br>
 </br>